StarPlayrX/bigmac/README.md

 Big Sur macOS 11 Mac Pro patcher

 ## Update
-Added an original Startup Disk tool to the repo.
-Created by StarPlayrX
+* Added an original Startup Disk tool to the repo.
+Created by StarPlayrX.
+* **IMPROTANT NOTE**: Today, we noticed that Apple released the new OS version, which is 11.1 (206C9).
+We have not tested this yet; but if you need to, please feel free to submit your [issue](https://github.com/StarPlayrX/bigmac/issues) or [pull request](https://github.com/StarPlayrX/bigmac/pulls).

 ## 🍔 Coming soon: bigmac2
 ![image](https://user-images.githubusercontent.com/24852454/101908961-31e9bb00-3c00-11eb-95ef-9aa96dbf4415.png)